« Articles « « Tips for Traveling or Living Abroad

-Set Up Travel Notifications
+Set Up Travel Plans

 Using your credit or debit card abroad with no notice to your financial institution could result in your account being frozen.
 After all, it's possible that such use would lead them to presume that your information was stolen and is being used fraudulently.
 Avoid this situation by letting customer service know where you’re traveling to, your departure date, length of stay and if there are any layovers.
-You can easily set a Travel Notification online or through your mobile app* for your Navy Federal debit and credit cards:
+You can easily set Travel Plans online or through your mobile app* for your Navy Federal debit and credit cards:

 - Open the menu bar and select "Accounts."